OM kram kreem kroum sah bhaumaya namah

 resistance against vital birth

-Whenever sober-structural Shanaicarya must share a residence with muscular-moving Professor Mangala or with risky-rogue Rahu or dispersing-disinterested Ketu, the agenda of the teachings of Professor Shani are subject to prolonged and repeating lessons .
+Whenever sober-structural Shanaicarya must share a residence with muscular-moving Professor Mangala or with risky-rogue Rahu or dispersing-disinterested Ketu, the agenda of the teachings of Professor Shani are subject to prolonged repetition of the key structural elements of the learning pathway .

 The lessons are in reality multiple opportunities for accepting of gifts of understanding.